jolie/docs/src/language-tools-and-standard-library/basics/fault-handling/basics.md

 }
 ```

 It is worth noting that, in order to correctly reference fault data within a fault handler, it is necessary to specify the scope path where the fault is contained.
-The path is always built in the follwing way:
+The path is always built in the following way:

 * _name of the scope.Name of the fault.Node of the message to access_